-In partnership with the NSW Government the Department of Planning, Industry and Environment (DPIE), Western is proud to deliver a training course in climate change risk assessment and management.
+In partnership with The Office of Energy and Climate Change, NSW Treasury, Western is proud to deliver a training program in climate change risk assessment and management.

-Duration: 20 weeks with an additional 6 weeks allocated to complete assessments.
+Duration: Course delivery online for 20 weeks with an additional 6 weeks allocated to complete assessments.
 Students must be prepared to commit up to 9-10 hours on training per week across 20 weeks.

 This course is designed for public sector employees interested in understanding how climate change may impact their organisation, and those with responsibility to manage those impacts.
 This includes the assessment, treatment and monitoring of climate risks and learning how to embed these practices into existing management functions and enterprise risk management systems.